Self-Modifying Code in Open-Ended Evolutionary Systems: Recent Advances in Modelling Open-Ended Evolutionary Systems

 \subsection{Definitions}

-Although progress has been made, especially by the open-ended evolution community, much remains to be explored \citep{Packard.201955}.
-Before having a closer look at modelling, we start with some preliminaries regarding the definition of open-ended evolution and open-endedness. \textit{Open-endedness} has been defined as the ability to continually produce novelty and/or complexity whereby novelty is classified into variation, innovation, and emergence \citep{Banzhaf.2016}.
-Based on creativity research \citep{Boden.2015}, different terms for this classification were suggested, namely exploratory, expansive, and transformational novelty, respectively \citep{Taylor.2019}.
+Although progress has been made, especially by the open-ended evolution community, much remains to be explored \cite{Packard.201955}.
+Before having a closer look at modelling, we start with some preliminaries regarding the definition of open-ended evolution and open-endedness.

+\textit{Open-endedness} has been defined as the ability to continually produce novelty and/or complexity whereby novelty is classified as variation, innovation, and emergence \cite{Banzhaf.2016}.
+Based on creativity research \cite{Boden.2015}, different terms for this classification were suggested, namely exploratory, expansive, and transformational novelty, respectively \cite{Taylor.2019}.
 The latter terms will be used here to avoid interpretation issues with innovation and emergence.
-Regardless of the terminology, both definitions relate to a formal model and metamodel of the system under study. \textit{Exploratory novelty} can be described using the current model, \textit{expansive novelty} requires a change in that model but still uses concepts in the metamodel, and \textit{transformational novelty} introduces new concepts necessitating a change in the metamodel \citep{Banzhaf.2016,Taylor.2019}.
+Regardless of the terminology, both definitions relate to a formal model and metamodel of the system under study. \textit{Exploratory novelty} can be described using the current model, \textit{expansive novelty} requires a change in that model but still uses concepts in the metamodel, and \textit{transformational novelty} introduces new concepts necessitating a change in the metamodel \cite{Banzhaf.2016,Taylor.2019}.
 With their connection to model and metamodel, they provide a way to determine whether and which kind of novelty emerges in an open-ended evolutionary system.

-Defining \textit{complexity} and its measurement in open-ended evolutionary systems is a topic of ongoing research too. \cite{Dolson.2019} recommend an information-theoretic approach based on the count of informative sites across all components in a population and suggest to improve it by also accounting for all possible mutations and by considering epistatic interactions. \cite{Channon.2019} defines individual complexity as the diversity of adaptive components in the individual, i.e. the number of active genes.
-Furthermore, in evolutionary biology, information is quantified with respect to different sources available to an adapting organism, in particular from ancestors and the environment \citep{Rivoire.2016}.
+Defining \textit{complexity} and its measurement in open-ended evolutionary systems is a topic of ongoing research too.
+Dolson et al. \cite{Dolson.2019} recommend an information-theoretic approach based on the count of informative sites across all components in a population and suggest improving it by also accounting for all possible mutations and by considering epistatic interactions.
+Channon \cite{Channon.2019} defines individual complexity as the diversity of adaptive components in the individual, i.e., the number of active genes.
+Furthermore, in evolutionary biology, information is quantified with respect to different sources available to an adapting organism, from ancestors and the environment \cite{Rivoire.2016}.